Food Storage Pantry Hall

 food storage works

-Each week my girls would eat freshly baked bread with a quart of peaches they helped preserve.
-Life is good working together as a family to preserve food together.
+Each week, my girls ate freshly baked bread with a quart of peaches they helped preserve.
+Life is good when we work together as a family to preserve food together.
 Here again, food storage works.

 Food Storage Works With Grocery Store Cans